 Adult day care is a great alternative to paid home care, for both full-time family caregivers and for individuals with Alzheimer’s or related dementias.
 Adult day care is ideal for family caregivers who are employed full time or simply as a means to give a caregiver a break from their caregiving duties.
 It is also more affordable than hiring a home caregiver.
 Adult day care provides supervision, structured activities, meals, assistance with daily living activities, and sometimes transportation.
 Many adult day care facilities employ staff that are knowledgeable to the needs of those with dementia and structure their activities and programs around these needs.
 In fact, some adult day care centers are intended specifically, and only for, those with dementia.

 The cost of dementia home care and adult day care varies based on the state in which one lives, as well as the geographic regions within each state.
-Nationwide, on average, the cost of dementia home care should be comparable to that of a home health aide, which is approximately $21 / hour.
+Nationwide, on average, the cost of dementia home care should be comparable to that of a home health aide, which is approximately $21.50 / hour (as of May 2019).
 Regular in-home care costs slightly less than dementia home care.
-As mentioned previously, adult day care offers the more affordable option, which runs on average, $72 / day nationwide.
-The Paying for Senior Care website offers state specific costs here.
+As mentioned previously, adult day care offers the more affordable option, which runs on average, $75 / day nationwide.

 Please note, for low-income individuals and families, Medicaid, local non-profit organizations, and local Area Agencies on Aging (AAA) offices may be able to provide financial assistance for in-home care and / or adult day care.
 Read more about paying for home care and adult day care.